LynnAmsbury/mongo-mongoose-scraper/README.md

 ![Clearing News Scraper Articles](public/assets/gifs/clearing-articles.gif)

 Scraped articles may be saved if desired.
+Clicking on the article title takes the user to the location of the article at Westword.com.

 ![Saving an Article](public/assets/gifs/saving-article.gif)